-The Slurm workload manager is used to run jobs on our HPC platform.
-Users interact with the system through commands (srun
+The Slurm workload manager is used to run jobs on the Boole HPC Platform.
+Users interact with Slurm through commands such as srun

 cloud – runs on our virtualized cloud infrastructure.
 Suitable for smaller or flexible workloads.